salahnomad/salahnomad.github.io/content/malaga-codex/history-reborn/alcazabas-secret-code/index.md

 ## A View from Two Eras

 From the highest point of Málaga's Alcazaba, the sea breeze carries two distinct scents: the ancient perfume of jasmine from the fortress gardens and the faint, electric hum of innovation rising from the Soho district below.
-My hand rests on a wall of zellige tiles, cool and intricate, each piece laid with a patience modern life has forgotten.
+My hand rests on a wall of [intricate zellige tilework](/cultural-bridges/art/zellige-heart-digital-mind/), cool and intricate, each piece laid with a patience modern life has forgotten.
 Below, a crane pivots over a new co-working space, and street art adorns the walls of tech startups.

 It's easy to see these as two different worlds: the silent, sun-baked past and the frenetic, digital present.
 But that's an illusion.